10 Reasons You Should Visit Truist Park

-There are about 100 public tennis courts just within the city limits of Atlanta – and countless more in the surrounding neighborhoods and apartment complexes.
+The Atlanta Lawn Tennis Association is a nonprofit league that consists of over 80,000 members.
+Established in 1934, the association contains 100 public tennis courts within the city limits of Atlanta, as well as many more in the surrounding neighborhoods and apartment complexes.

-Major League Baseball Hall of Famer Henry Louis “Hank” Aaron hit a total of 755 home runs in his illustrious career, breaking Babe Ruth’s home run record of 714 on April 8, 1974 in front of his Braves’ hometown crowd of 53,775 at Atlanta’s Fulton County Stadium.
+An Atlanta legend, Major League Baseball Hall of Famer Henry Louis “Hank” Aaron broke Babe Ruth’s home run record of 714 with 755 runs during the 1974 season in front of a crowd of 53,775 fans at Atlanta’s Fulton County Stadium.

 Mercedes-Benz Stadium is expected to be completed in August 2017.

-The Atlanta Falcons received its nickname on Aug.
-29, 1965.
-Miss Julia Elliott, a school teacher from Griffin, was singled out from many people who suggested “Falcons” as the nickname for the new franchise.
-Elliott wrote: “The Falcon is proud and dignified, with great courage and fight.
+In 1965, the team received its current name from a beloved fan and local schoolteacher, Miss Julia Elliott.
+She wrote, “The Falcon is proud and dignified, with great courage and fight.
 It never drops its prey.
 It is deadly and has a great sporting tradition.”
+The rest is history!

 Bobby Dodd Stadium at Georgia Tech

-Atlanta became a Major League Soccer expansion city in 2014 with the formation of Atlanta United FC.
-Fans were involved in choosing the team’s name, logo, and the color scheme for the uniforms.
+In 2014, Atlanta became a major league soccer expansion city with the formation of Atlanta United FC.
+Fans were involved in choosing the team’s name, logo and color scheme for the uniforms.

-The Atlanta Dream play in the Eastern Conference of the Women's National Basketball Association.
-The Dream has qualified for the WNBA Playoffs in seven of its nine years in Atlanta and has reached the WNBA Finals three times.
+A professional basketball team in the Eastern Conference of the Women's National Basketball Association, the Atlanta Dream has qualified for the WNBA Playoffs in eight of its 13 years in Atlanta and has reached the WNBA Finals three times.

-Outside of the state, Georgia Tech may be known primarily for its academics, but the university has 17 varsity sports teams: football, women’s and men’s basketball, baseball, softball, volleyball, golf, men’s and women’s tennis, men’s and women’s swimming and diving, men’s and women’s track and field, and men’s and women’s cross country.
+One of the oldest on-campus NCAA Division I football stadiums, Bobby Dodd Stadium is home to the “Ramblin’ Wreck” of Georgia Tech, constructed in 1913.
+Outside of the state, Georgia Tech may be known primarily for its academics, but the university has 17 varsity sports teams: football, women’s and men’s basketball, baseball, softball, volleyball, golf, tennis, swimming and diving, track and field and cross country.

-Similarly, the Georgia State Panthers, representing Georgia State University, field varsity teams in 16 sports, including football and basketball.
-GSU, like Georgia Tech, is situated within Atlanta proper.
-Northwest of the city, Kennesaw State University features 17 sports teams, including a football program it launched in 2015.
+Northwest of the city, Kennesaw State University features 17 sports teams, including the newer football program launched in 2015.

-Perhaps the most iconic moment of the 1996 Summer Olympics was when Muhammad Ali lit the Olympic torch during the opening ceremonies of the games.
-During the games, he also would receive a replacement gold medal for his boxing victory in the 1960 Summer Olympics.
-He misplaced his original medal in 1961.
+Locals and international visitors witnessed sports legend Muhammad Ali light the Olympic torch during the opening ceremonies of the games.
+During the games, he also received a replacement gold medal for his boxing victory in the 1960 Summer Olympics.